b311e/templx/README.md

-# COGA Template Manager
+# templx

-A cemplate management system for Microsoft Office templates, including Word (.dotm) and Excel (.xltx) templates with standardized branding and themes.
+A template management system for Microsoft Office templates, including Word (.dotm) and Excel (.xltx) templates with standardized branding and themes.

 ## Setup on Windows